• S&P 500: 6013.13 -104.39 -1.71%

 Gross leases and net leases are normally considered opposites.
 There are many reasons why commercial real estate investors tend to prefer net leases, and we’ll explore why net leases are attractive here.

-Gross leases state a predetermined amount that a tenant will pays to use a space.
+Gross leases state a predetermined amount that a tenant will pay to use a space.
 That amount doesn’t change based on operating expenses, because the landlord is generally responsible for those costs.
 Net leases, on the other hand, let the landlord pass operating expenses to the tenant.

 There are three levels of net leases: single, double, and triple.
 These categories are also known as N, NN, and NNN leases.
 Each tier of net lease passes additional expenses onto the tenant, freeing the property owner of more and more responsibility.